Th3drata/proxy-anonymizer/README.md

 ## Security Notes

-- The program uses free proxies, which may not be secure or reliable
+- The program uses public proxies, which may not be secure or reliable
 - Always verify the security of any proxy before using it
 - Consider using Tor for maximum anonymity
 - The program does not encrypt your traffic - use HTTPS for secure connections